WasabiTech-777/SWE-2023-Spring/Sprint1.md

 ## What issues your team planned to address

+We planned to address the:
+- Adding User Keyboard Input Feature
+- Creating a Login Service
+- Accessing the demo page as a guest
+- Editing Account Information

 ## Which ones were successfully completed
+We were successful, in some form, with:
+### Adding User Keyboard Input Feature
+- We implemented a simple-keyboard API
+- Users can now see what keys they are typing on the screen or type using the on-screen keyboard
+### Creating a Login Service

 ## Which ones didn't and why?